zeal0u5/ryboureCampaign/Players/Raccoons/Havoc.md

-Has bandoliers full off smoke bombs, and firecracker like devices, and a tinder box. [[Lizee]]
+Has bandoliers full off smoke bombs, and firecracker like devices, and a tinder box. [[Lizee (in jail)]]